rev-net/memo/pitch.md

 - RRG Corporation is the only way to access the ecosystem for participants who don't want to access tokens directly onchain.
 - For those comfortable accessing tokens onchain, $JBX is a fixed-supply governance token that has been on the market for several years now focusing its treasury on contributions to the Juicebox ecosystem -- the revnet project and several others were informally incubated from within Juicebox DAO.
 You can learn more [here](https://docs.juicebox.money/dao/).
-- Also for those onchain, it may be adventageous to build exposure to $REV directly to bet on revenue growth without the burden of proxies.
+- Also for those onchain, it may be advantageous to build exposure to $REV directly to bet on revenue growth without the burden of proxies.

 [^1]: Other recent examples: the gig economy, DAOs, and remote work.
 [^2]: [Uniswap](https://docs.uniswap.org/concepts/overview) raises funds and employs developers under the for-profit Uniswap Labs, but the Uniswap protocol is governed by $UNI token voting.
 The competing interests of token holders and Uniswap Labs have led to a number of controversial decisions over Uniswap's fee switch, source code licensing, and cross-chain deployments.
 Other projects have faced similar controversies when the interests of token holders and developers have diverged.